cheriexyu/CMEECourseWork/week7/README.md

 Package Installations for use in Python 3.9:

 [Numpy](https://numpy.org/) package allows for data creation, manipulation and undergoing basic arithemtic calculations within Python.
-Can use `pip` to install packages on bash terminal
+Can use `pip` to install packages on bash terminal.

 ```bash
 pip3 install numpy
 ```
-Note: `pip3` downloads packages directly into Python version 3.9
+Note: `pip3` download packages directly into Python version 3.9

 [SciPy](https://scipy.org/) package is simillar to Numpy however it is recommended for more complex numerical operations (e.g integration).
 Other sub packages in SciPy used is `scipy.integrate`.